zalando/postgres-operator/docs/reference/operator_parameters.md

 * **role_deprecation_suffix**
-  defines a suffix that will be appended to database role names of team members that were removed from either PostgresTeam CRDs (additionalMembers) or from the team in the teams API.
-When readded to the manifest, the operator will rename roles with the defined suffix back to the original role name.
+  defines a suffix that will be appended to database role names of team members that were removed from either the team in the Teams API or a `PostgresTeam` custom resource (additionalMembers).
+When re-added, the operator will rename roles with the defined suffix back to the original role name.
   The default is `_delete_me`.

 * **enable_postgres_team_crd**